 Nothing in this Agreement excludes or limits either Party’s liability for death or personal injury caused by that party’s negligence or wilful default or fraud.

-Both Parties shall indemnify and keep indemnified the other and hold the other harmless from and against all costs and expenses (including external legal costs), losses and liabilities which the other Party may incur as a result of:
+Both Parties shall indemnify and keep indemnified the other and hold the other harmless from and against all costs and expenses (including external legal costs), losses and liabilities which the other Party may incur as a result of

-the indemnifying Party’s negligence or wilful default; or

 any claims from third parties made as a result of the indemnifying Party’s acts or omissions (including relating to infringement of any intellectual property right supplied under or used in connection with this Agreement).

+Hull City of Culture agrees to indemnify PRSF against all claims, liabilities and expenses arising out of any third party claims made against PRSF arising from:

+any use by Hull City of Culture or Licenced Users of the Soundpacks other than as permitted under this Agreement;

+any breach by Hull City of Culture of this Agreement.

+PRSF will indemnify Hull City of Culture for any claim it receives from a third party (including Licenced Users) arising from breach of the warranty set out in clause 13.1.3 below.

 Neither Party shall be liable for any failure of or delay in the performance of this Agreement for the period that such failure or delay is due to causes beyond its reasonable control, including but not limited to acts of God, war, strikes or labour disputes, embargoes, government orders or any other force majeure event outside of the Parties’ reasonable control such as cancellation of an event or performance

 PRS FOR MUSIC FOUNDATION WARRANTIES